-Leveraging technology to measure and compare the organizational cultures and corresponding functional areas of acquirer and acquiree
+Leveraging cloud collaboration tools to measure and compare the organizational cultures and corresponding functional areas of acquirer and acquiree

 Getting granular on things like performance management systems, KPIs and how employees will be measured, timelines for changes in basic components like benefits or compensation structures — identifying and communicating these early — and setting the standards of what success looks like both behaviorally and financially